St. Louis, Charlotte expansion hopefuls meet with MLS brass

 Groups from Sacramento and Las Vegas also are competing for three likely expansion franchises in MLS, which plans to grow to 30 teams.

 The league currently has 24 teams.
-Inter Miami CF and Nashville SC begin play next season, and Austin FC arrives in 2021.
+Inter Miami and Nashville begin play next season, and Austin arrives in 2021.

 The Sacramento group, backed by billionaire Ron Burkle, also will meet with the league soon.